-a) Systemic risks, discipline and large banks
+i.
+Systemic risks, discipline and large banks

 As is well discussed in the financial literature, banks pose systemic risks.
 Banks are leveraged: they lend several times their capital.
-They are in the business of mismatching duration and credit risks: they borrow cash short-term to lend to individuals and companies often long-term.
-As such they play a key role in financing and supporting overall economic activity.
+They are in the business of mismatching duration and credit risks: they borrow cash short-term to lend to individuals and companies often on longer terms.
+As such, they play a key role in financing and supporting overall economic activity.
 They are at the centre of the payments system: their loans are often used as collateral for other loans, so that if one large bank pulls its loan early, a whole pack of cards could come tumbling down.
 The bigger the bank, the bigger the systemic risks.

-10 For an early analysis on capital surges and abrupt stops in emerging markets see Ffrench-Davis and b) Local knowledge
+1 For an early analysis on capital surges and abrupt stops in emerging markets see Ffrench-Davis and Griffith-Jones (1995).

 One of the consequences of the systemic implications of a failure of a big bank is that there is a loss of internal discipline as banks become too big to fail.
-Therefore, big banks are typically rescued, if their solvency is threatened, whilst smaller banks (eg Barings in the UK in 1995) are not, when the systemic risk is judged as minimal.
+Therefore, big banks are typically rescued, if their solvency is threatened, whilst smaller banks (e.g. Barings in the UK in 1995) are not, when the systemic risk is judged as minimal.